 Image Credit: US Department of Transportation

-Who will make the green revolution happen?
-Transit authorities
+Who will make the zero-emission revolution happen?
+Transit authorities.

-Taking a higher-level view of costs and benefits
+Zero-Emission Buses: Taking a high-level view of costs and benefits

 Transit agencies are key enablers